MiamiHerald/guides/zika-tracker/guide.md

 ## Updating the source code on Github

-To push your updates to Github, run the following commands:
+To push your updates to Github, stop the server (using ctrl-C) and run the following commands:

 * `git add .` to stage your changes to be committed.